-Council is in receipt of a Development Application for the construction of large metal clad garage/shed located on land located within an R1 General Residential zone under the Local Environmental Plan 2014.
+The amended proposal of 6 February 2025 provides for the construction of a large metal clad garage located on land located within an R1 General Residential zone under the Local Environmental Plan 2014.

-The proposal provides for the building, having a floor area of 128 sq m (reduced from 160 sq m) to be sited 10.2m (increased from 8m) from the curved front road alignment, 900mm from the western side boundary and 2.2m from the existing dwelling on the land.
-The wall and ridge height are proposed to be 4.2m and 5.172m respectively.
-A roller door (4.2m high x 3m wide) provides access within the front elevation.
+The amended proposal provides for a detached garage with:

+- A floor area of 128 sq m (previously reduced from 160 sq m); - A front building setback of 11.24m (increased from 10.2m) from the curved Caroline Avenue alignment - A western side boundary setback of 900mm and a 2.2m setback from the existing dwelling; - A wall and ridge height of 4.2m and 5.172m respectively; - A roller door (4.2m high x 3m wide) provides access within the front elevation with removable infill panel to reduce the height of the front roller door opening; and - Additional landscaping (hedging & suitable trees) and front fencing to soften the visual impact of the garage when viewed from Caroline Avenue.

 The proposal seeks variations to various development standards that apply under the Lithgow Development Control Plan 2021 (DCP) in respect to maximum floor area, wall / ridge heights, minimum side boundary setback, and minimum vehicular access/ driveway / parking which on balance are not supported through a merit-based assessment.
-The scale of the proposed garage / garage / shed is proportionate and attributable to the garaging of a privately owned over-sized commercial omnibus (currently kept on onsite) and several privately owned cars.
+The scale of the proposed garage is proportionate and attributable to the garaging of a privately-owned motor home (currently kept on onsite) and several privately owned cars.

-A written request for variation of development controls was submitted, indicating that the garage would be utilised for the storage of several vehicles, including the oversized omnibus.
-Assessment of the immediate surrounding residential properties indicates that, should the variations be approved as currently proposed, the garage would exceed the height of neighbouring dwellings and despite the 10.2m setback, dominate the existing dwelling and the streetscape in this vicinity.
+A written request for variation of development controls was submitted, indicating that the garage would be utilised for the storage of several vehicles, including the large motor home vehicle.
+Assessment of the immediate surrounding residential properties indicates that, should the variations be approved as currently proposed, the garage would exceed the height of neighbouring dwellings and despite the 11.24m setback, dominate the existing dwelling and the streetscape in this vicinity.